5 Effective Ways To Help Your Salespeople Practice

 • Focusing on the pitch more than listening to the customer’s needs

-Working with another person or with Second Nature’s Jenny, who gives feedback, can help prevent bad habits from forming.
+Working with another person or with Second Nature’s role play personas, who gives feedback, can help prevent bad habits from forming.

 The importance of finesse